MarcKarasek/rpi_rgb_ledmatrix-kerneldriver/Readme.txt

 You will need to follow the instructions at the following website: https://github.com/notro/rpi-source/wiki

-Another good wwebsite with some additional info on gettign kernel headers:
+Another good website with some additional info on gettign kernel headers:

 http://stackoverflow.com/questions/20167411/how-to-compile-a-kernel-module-for-raspberry-pi